 The group class is how we are able to most economically provide essential elements of music training, such as aural and rhythmic skills, musical symbols and terms, performance, as well as theory, and still allow for the private lesson to be devoted to one-on-one instrument study.
 This provides an integrated musical experience for the lowest cost.

 Students up through Grade 8 are required to be enrolled in a group class.
 There is no tuition adjustment for a student who does not attend class.
-Group classes for high school students are optional.
+Group classes for high school students are not required but highly recommended.

 Q: What are special group opportunities for Suzuki string students?

 When starting note reading, Suzuki string students also enroll in a sequential curriculum of reading orchestras which includes theory and improvisation with Creative Ability Development (or CAD) method.
-After completing reading orchestras, students graduate to the Chamber Program, culminating with advanced Chamber Ensembles repertoire and Improvising Quartets CAD curriculum.
+After completing reading orchestras, students graduate to the Chamber Program, culminating with advanced Chamber Ensembles repertoire.